 In this article, learn about the causes of macrocephaly and how doctors diagnose and treat the potential underlying medical conditions.

-Macrocephaly means big head, and it is the name for a condition in which an infant or child has an abnormally large head size.
+Macrocephaly is the name for a condition in which an infant has an unusually large head size.

-For a doctor to diagnose macrocephaly, the measurement of the head around its widest part needs to be larger than the 98th percentile.
+A doctor will diagnose macrocephaly if the measurement of the head around its widest part is

 Macrocephaly may sometimes be a sign of an underlying condition that requires treatment.

-Infants with benign familial macrocephaly will not experience any symptoms other than a large head and will have no additional health concerns.
+Infants with benign familial macrocephaly will not experience symptoms other than a large head.

 - bleeding in the brain